MARQUEE WEDDING PHOTOGRAPHY

-We might bemoan our moody British weather, but whether you’re pitching your (admittedly rather large) tent in your own back garden, or going all out with a themed tipi and thoughtful touches, you can’t deny that marquee weddings offer an opportunity to create a space that reflects your unique personality and taste.
+We might bemoan our moody British weather, but whether you’re pitching your (admittedly rather large) tent in your own back garden, or going all out with a themed tipi and thoughtful touches, you can’t deny marquee weddings offer an opportunity to create a unique space that's just yours.

 Planning your marquee wedding

 When it comes to creating your dream marquee wedding, the options are endless.
 You can go classic with a clear span marquee and décor designed to look like an orangery, or create a flower-filled oasis that’d be equally at home at the Chelsea Flower Show.
 You could channel a boho festival vibe, or let your imagination run wild and transport your guests into another world entirely.

 While photographing marquee weddings, I’ve teleported to the rolling hills of Tuscany, the depths of the African jungle, the heart of the English woodland, and even stepped through the beautiful sunflower fields of Provence - without even having to pack a suitcase.